caolan/async/README.md

 __Arguments__

-* arr - An array to iterator over.
+* arr - An array to iterate over.
 * memo - The initial state of the reduction.
 * iterator(memo, item, callback) - A function applied to each item in the array to produce the next step in the reduction.
 The iterator is passed a